Dieselgate – how Volkswagen started a global scandal

 The birth of a scandal

-In September 2015, the United States Environmental Protection Agency (EPA) announced that Volkswagen had been using illegal software in their diesel engines to cheat emissions tests.
 This “defeat device” software could detect when a car was undergoing emissions testing and activate full emissions controls to meet regulatory standards.
 However, during regular driving conditions, the software would deactivate or reduce the effectiveness of these controls, leading to nitrogen oxide (NOx) emissions up to 40 times higher than the legal limit.

 The initial discovery was made by a small team of researchers at West Virginia University, who were conducting on-road tests of diesel vehicles.
 They found significant discrepancies between the emissions levels recorded during official tests and those observed in real-world driving.
 These findings prompted further investigations by the EPA, ultimately revealing the widespread use of defeat devices by Volkswagen and other car manufacturers.

-The impact of dieselgate
+The ongoing impact of Dieselgate

 The environmental impact of dieselgate is substantial.
 NOx emissions are a significant contributor to air pollution, leading to smog and respiratory problems.
 The increased emissions from the affected vehicles contributed to air quality issues and had potential health implications for millions of people worldwide.